julien6387/supvisors/docs/configuration.rst

 ``deployment_file``

     The absolute or relative path of the XML rules file.
-The contents of this file is described in `Rules File`_.
+The contents of this file is described in `Supvisors' Rules File`_.

     *Default*:  None.